oracle/graal/docs/reference-manual/native-image/BuildBundles.md

 +  "--pgo"
  ]
 ```
-Unsurprisingly, the new bundle contains the `--pgo` option that we passed to the native-image command line we used
+As expected, the new bundle contains the `--pgo` option that we passed to the `native-image` command line we used
 to build the optimized bundle.
 Building an image from this new bundle generates a pgo-optimized image out of the box
 (see `PGO: on` in build output):
 ```text